 }

-Now that we have our Atlas, we need to extend Creature.
+Now that we have our Atlas, we need to add it to new Creatures.
 Not only do they have a sprite (the spritesheet), they also have a select crop of that spritesheet (the Atlas) to represent them:

 fn spawn_player(